OpenFunction/OpenFunction/README.md

 ### Events CRDs

-OpenFunction also provides an event handling framework that complements the event-driven capabilities of OpenFunction as a FaaS framework.
+OpenFunction provides an event handling framework called OpenFunction events that complements the event-driven capabilities of OpenFunction as a FaaS framework.

 You can refer to [OpenFunction Events Framework Concepts](docs/concepts/OpenFunction-events-framework.md) for more information.